What do international consumers want from an eCommerce business?

 Understand your customer experience to optimise international opportunities

-Buying patterns differ greatly in terms of demographics, country of residence and preferred sales channels.
+Buying patterns differ greatly in terms of demographics, country of residence, and preferred sales channels.
 Another area to pay close attention to when trying to increase your international sales is your own website.

 The Whistl study found that it's important for your website to clarify to visitors, throughout the entire customer journey, that they will be buying from abroad.
 This applies to the point of searching online and when adding products to their shopping basket.

 While very few (3%) consumers experienced difficulties when shopping from abroad, of these it was to do with delivery taking too long.
 This emphasises the importance of having an international delivery management specialist in your arsenal.
-Firms such as Whistl are experienced helping global brands and retailers deliver seamless customs clearance processes and international returns.
+Organisations such as Whistl are experienced in helping global brands and retailers deliver seamless customs clearance processes and international returns.

 What is the future of international e-commerce shopping?